 File Authorisations for E212: Can’t Open File for Writing

 One normal reason for the “E212” error is file consent.
-If you don’t have the authorization to keep in touch with the File or the registry it’s in; Vim will not be able to save your changes.
+If you don’t have the authorization to keep in touch with the File or the registry it’s in, Vim will not be able to save your changes.
 You can use the ls order in the terminal to review the file consents.
-The order result shows the file consents, including the proprietor and gathering of the File and the authorizations for the proprietor, bunch, and different clients.
+Order result displays file consents, including owner, gathering, owner, bunch, and clients, including permissions.

 To fix E212: Can’t Open File for Writing File might be available in one more application